TeX-Live/tlcontrib/texmf-dist/doc/latex/aeb-mlink/README.md

 Package: aeb_mlink
 Author: D. P. Story
-Dated: 2020-01-06
+Dated: 2020-07-12

 The aeb_mlink package defines new link commands to create multi-line links.
 The new commands are \mlhypertext, \mlhyperlink, \mlhyperref, \mlnameref,
 \mlNameref, \mlhref, and \mlurl.

-PDF Creators: Adobe Distiller or ps2pdf
+PDF Creators: Adobe Distiller or ps2pdf.

-What's New (2020-01-06) This package reads web.cfg (web package, if available).
-The web.cfg has changed format slightly, this update now conforms to that format.
-Defined new option urlOpts to pass options to the url package.
+What's New (2020-07-12): An aeb_mlink document can now be compiled with pdflatex, lualatex, or xelatex.
+In this case, no links are created and only the link text is typeset.
+In this way, in theory, document authors can use their favorite PDF creator and view the document in their favorite PDF previewer (SumatraPDF).
+To create multi-line links, compile with a dvips->(distiller|ps2pdf) workflow.

-What's New (2018/08/18): Created \turnSyllbCntOn (\turnSyllbCntOff) to turn on (resp., off) the viewing of syllable numbers.
+What's New (2018-08-18): Created \turnSyllbCntOn (\turnSyllbCntOff) to turn on (resp., off) the viewing of syllable numbers.
 Reorganize core program to accommodate the use of \mlhypertext command within the program code of annot_pro.
 (This is to implement text markup annotations in that package.)

-What's New (2018/04/26): Included a 'dummy' package named aeb-mlink.
+What's New (2018-04-26): Included a 'dummy' package named aeb-mlink.
 The aeb_mlink package is listed on CTAN as aeb-mlink, though there is no such package by that name.
 Well, now there is.

-What's New (2018/04/20): Previously, the links created by aeb_mlink consisted of a series of rectangles around each of the syllables of the hypertext or url; the little rectangles responded in unison when any one of them were clicked.
+What's New (2018-04-20): Previously, the links created by aeb_mlink consisted of a series of rectangles around each of the syllables of the hypertext or url; the little rectangles responded in unison when any one of them were clicked.
 In this version, Postscript procedures are used to combine the